abisalde/Abisalde/README.md

 <img src="https://res.cloudinary.com/abisalde/image/upload/v1606122390/20201123_0902221.gif" alt="Isaiah Abiodun (Abisalde) small video about his profile on Github">

 I am a software engineer with networking and data analyst skill who is passionate about open-source project, innovation, and contributing to community.
-Currently, I am learning Python as a tool for data analysts including GraphQL, ReactJS, and GatsbyJS.
+I keep working on my self to become a self sufficient software engineer as I keep track on improving JavaScript skills.
 <hr>

 ### 📫 How to reach me: ...